-If entities are introduced as needed and removed soon after production, the simulation will run fast and be able to process millions of entities.
+If entities are introduced as needed and removed soon after production, the simulation will run fast and be able to process millions of items.

 High-Volume Production Solution

 Reduce the number of concurrent entities in the simulation and the problem is solved.
-Scheduled arrivals are ideal to introduce entities because of a date and unique attributes for each product.
+Scheduled arrivals are ideal to introduce things because of date and unique attributes for each product.
 But the problem of high quantities entering a queue is a problem.

-Full disclosure requires me to say the solution is a bit more complex than I have described above.
-Since an entity is only allowed to create 999 new entities, large orders require multiple creates to reach high volumes.
-Because the programming of this technique may be difficult for a beginning user, ProcessModel created a simple model object to turn a single entity with a volume attribute into millions of arrivals.
+Full disclosure requires me to say the solution is a bit more complicated than I have described above.
+Since an entity is only allowed to create 999 new objects, large orders require multiple creates to reach high volumes.
+Because the programming of this technique may be complicated for a beginning user, ProcessModel created a simple model object to turn a single entity with a volume attribute into millions of arrivals.
 You insert the model object, then perform the following simple tasks:

 - Insert graphics for each product produced.

-- Modify the arrival to include the arrival date and time for the order.
+- Modify the arrival to include the arrival date and time of the order.

 - In the action logic of each arrival, change the volume, and the product identifier.